Advertiser disclosure

 Source: Princeton University

-This letter from Princeton includes some annotations that are for educational purposes only.
-These annotations will not be on your actual aid award letter.
+This letter from Princeton includes some annotations that’re for educational purposes only.
+These annotations won’t be on your actual aid award letter.
 However, we see yet another example of a financial aid award letter.

 Unlike the other award letters we do not see any mention of student loans.
 This is because Princeton includes only need-based grants and not merit scholarships or student loans in their financial aid packages.